Midawek/ARC9-Sticker-Pack-Maker/README.md

 3. Follow the instructions in the command line interface
 4. After you are done in the same folder as the script a new folder `arc9_yourname_stickers` should appear, put this in your addons folder in Garry's mod to test it out
 5. Upload it using tools like [GMPublisher](https://github.com/WilliamVenner/gmpublisher)

+## Instructions for GUI version
+1. Run the application
+2. Do the steps
+3. The ready to use folder will be avaible in the same folder as the application

+It's that easy!

 ## Where I can post issues/feedback?????
 https://github.com/Midawek/ARC9-Sticker-Pack-Maker/issues